 Any ballpark costs and time estimates provided are a courtesy and should not be relied on for budgeting or decision-making.
 Quotations from specialists should be obtained.
 The word 'Minor' describes any cost up to roughly \$500.

 OVERVIEW ROOFING EXTERIOR STRUCTURE ELECTRICAL HEATING COOLING INSULATION PLUMBING INTERIOR

 Sloped roofing material: • Asphalt shingles

-Approximate age: • The roof covering appears to be within the second half of its normal life expectancy.
+Approximate age: • The roof covering appears to be midway through its normal life expectancy.

 Chimneys: • Masonry